bhqweb/bhqweb.github.io/_includes/forum004-a7.md

 features of Dr Uhite's book.

 Another interesting part of the book deals with some of the early evangelists.
-They were quite notorious for their îlively and chaotic' meetings which attracted quite a few members of ìother more staid congregations' to share the 'excitement of the preaching and doctrinal debates.'
-Dne novel procedure which might not be worth copying these days was to have several speakers on the platform and to let the congregation îshout out their preferences among the preachers on offer'!
+They were quite notorious for their ‚Äùlively and chaotic' meetings which attracted quite a few members of ‚Äúother more staid congregations' to share the 'excitement of the preaching and doctrinal debates.'
+Dne novel procedure which might not be worth copying these days was to have several speakers on the platform and to let the congregation ‚Äùshout out their preferences among the preachers on offer'!
 Questions and interjections were permitted during and after the sermons.